mapperr/tsk/README.md

     tsk s [filters]
         shows the tasks to stdout
         you can pipe in a list of task filtered from tsk l

+    tsk t <tags changes>...
+        changes tags to the list of tasks piped in it works on the task list you pipe in from tsk l the tag change syntax is '-tag' to remove a tag and '+tag' to add it

     tsk g [git cmds/args]
         executes git commands in the tsk directory, e.g.: tsk g pull